SUSE/doc-modular/templates/README.md

 * `concept.xml`: Concept (what is?)
 * `reference.xml`: Reference (e.g. list of options, table with config files, default settings)
 * `glue.xml`: Combines texts or structures that do not fit into any of the other categories.
 Typical glue topics include the intro section to your article, the "For more information" and the "What's next" sections.
 Also use glue topics to add an additional layer of navigation to your article.
 This is outlined in the `glue.xml` example file.

-To use them, copy them from this directory to `xml/`.

 ## Naming and directory conventions